ProfRandom/WCB-Canon/GitLab_Wiki/Duramon Physical Parameters ✓.md

 $$
 r = \frac{g}{ρ} = \sqrt{\frac{m}{g}} = \sqrt[3]{\frac{m}{ρ}}
 $$
+A duramon’s radius is not an independent trait — it’s the geometric expression of how much matter the body contains _given_ how tightly it is packed.

 **Escape Velocity** ($v_e$):
 The minimum speed required to escape the duramon’s gravitational field when starting from its surface.